José Antonio Rodríguez (Mexican footballer)

-José Antonio "Toño" Rodríguez Romero (born 4 July 1992), is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Tijuana, on loan from Guadalajara.
+José Antonio "Toño" Rodríguez Romero (born 4 July 1992), is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Tijuana.
 He is an Olympic gold medalist.

 Club career

 Rodríguez started his career for Liga MX club Guadalajara, and made his debut on 6 April 2013 against Jaguares.
 In 2011, he was loaned to Veracruz for two seasons, and was the starting goalkeeper for the team.
 He returned to Guadalajara after two successful seasons with Veracruz, and became the starting goalkeeper of Guadalajara in 2014 after Luis Ernesto Michel was loaned to Saprissa of Costa Rica.

 On 26 November 2019, Rodríguez scored a goal from inside his own box during Guadalajara's 3–1 win against Veracruz.

 International career

-Rodríguez has represented Mexico in the U-17, U-20, and U-23 divisions.
+Rodríguez has represented Mexico in the U-17, U-20, and U-23 divisions, as well as the senior national team.
 He was among the squad that won the gold medal at the 2012 London Summer Olympics.
+In March 2023, Rodríguez received his first call-up to the senior national team by Diego Cocca, and made his debut on 7 June 2023, in a friendly match against Guatemala entering at halftime substituting Luis Malagón.